snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 > [!NOTE]
 >
 > If you use the **Get Document** endpoint to get a *collection_note* for a shipment, then PRO generates and returns a collection note for the contents of that shipment only.
-Where you have multiple shipments being picked up by the same carrier (as part of a scheduled collection, for example), you should use one of PRO's dedicated Collection Notes endpoints instead.
+Where you need collection notes for multiple shipments being picked up by the same carrier (as part of a scheduled collection, for example), you should use one of PRO's dedicated Collection Notes endpoints instead.
 >
 > * For more information on using collection notes in PRO, see the [Getting Collection Notes](/pro/api/shipments/getting_collection_notes.html) page.
 > * For full reference information on the **Get Document** endpoint, see the Shipments data contract.

-## Getting a Shipment's Customs Documents
+## Getting All of a Shipment's Customs Documents

 To call **Get Customs Documents**, send a `GET` request to `https://api.sorted.com/pro/documents/{shipment_reference}`, where `{shipment_reference}` is the unique reference of the shipment that you want to get customs documents for.